Certification Program

 What is the best chiropractic neurology certificate program for DCs starting out?

-The best foundational chiropractic neurology certificate program combines a manageable hour count, an experienced fellowship-credentialed lead instructor, PACE approval that double-counts toward state CE renewal, and a curriculum that maps to the recognized clinical domains of the field — vestibular, concussion, oculomotor, gait and balance, and neuroplasticity-driven rehabilitation.
-Other certificate pathways in the field range from 96-hour to 300-hour commitments and often require live travel.
-The CCEDseminars CCN program delivers a 48-hour, fully online, PACE-approved foundation taught by Michael W. Hall, DC, FIACN, designed for the DC who wants substantive clinical neurology without a multi-year diplomate commitment.
+The best foundational chiropractic neurology certificate program combines a manageable hour count, an experienced fellowship-credentialed lead instructor, PACE approval that double-counts toward state CE renewal, and a curriculum that maps to the recognized clinical domains of the field.

 How much does the CCN program cost, and how do the bundling discounts work?